 Here are some of the well-known aggregators:

-According to Fortunet’s survey, there are some common features in aggregators’ behavior through Amazon.
+According to Fortunet’s survey, there are some common features in Amazon aggregators’ behavior.
 Although they are a very recent player on Amazon (most of them since 2020), we have learned some interesting things about them.

 Acquisition expectations for next year are very high, which puts aggregators at the center of the strategy.
 Of course, they will have to be prepared for the volume of acquisitions they are looking for.
 That means to be ready with the necessary technological and human resources to deal with it.